anarichter/anarichter.github.io/_pages/about.md

   align: right
   image: profile-ana.jpg
   image_circular: false # crops the image to make it circular
-  address: (look angry, but i'm super nice)
+  address: – look angry, but i'm super nice
     # <p>Your City, State 12345</p>

 news: false  # includes a list of news items